abc100m/fastcgi_cpp/readme.md

 ﻿#Welcome to use fastcgi_cpp
 by: dragon jiang <  jianlinlong@gmail.com  >

-fastcgi_cpp is a wrapper class for the fastcgi official C++ library package, it's simple and easy to use and powerful.
+fastcgi_cpp is a modern lightweight c++ web framework base on the fastcgi official C++ library package, it's simple and easy to use and powerful.
-Combined with nginx + fastcgi_cpp can quickly develop a highly efficient and flexible web application.
+Combined with nginx and fastcgi_cpp you can quickly develop a highly efficient and flexible web application.

 Features：